PatrykGadziomski/Orbit-Search-Engine/README.md

 You can combine multiple facets.

+**Spellchecking**: You will get suggestions for terms, if you term lead to no results.
+(Tested with "amelie", still have to improve this function)

 ## Contact & Collaboration
 For questions, feedback, or contributions to the project, please reach out to me, the developer.